--A total of 25 course work units must be completed before taking PART B - Oral Exam
+-A total of 25 course work units must be completed before taking the Qualifying Examination.

--Part B - Oral Exam must be taken by the end of the $6^{th}$ semester, no exceptions.
+-Qualifying Examination must be taken by the end of the 6^{th} semester, no exceptions.

-\\\\Degree Verification:
+Degree Verification:

 -Review your degree progress on OASIS to check any deficiencies or problems.
 Contact Dawn Burke with any concerns or questions